ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Herebane's Fortress**: Frost deals 35% less damage to you.
 * **Shield of Solitude**: Magic deals 30% less damage to you.
 Blocking absorbs 35% more damage.
 * **Shield of Ysgramor**: Magic deals 20% less damage to you.
 Health increases by 70.
 Most paralysis effects don't adversely affect you.
-* **Spellbreaker**: Blocking creates a spellbreaking field that increases the chance to absorb the magicka from hostile spells by 0% (5% per disease contracted).
-You are 100% more likely to contract diseases.
+* **Spellbreaker**: While blocking, creates a ward that protects against spells for up to 275 points.
 * **Targe of the Blooded**: When bashing, does 12 points of bleeding damage for 5 seconds.

 Circlet